 Here is a list of resources for care, community, or safety in your journey towards living as your authentic self:

 The Center on Halsted focuses on “advancing community and securing the health and well-being of the Lesbian, Gay, Bisexual, Transgender and Queer people of Chicagoland.”
 Also, they are open to the public daily from 8:00 AM – 9:00 PM.
 Visit their website for more information on their many programs and events.

 The Howard Brown Health Center “exists to eliminate the disparities in healthcare experienced by lesbian, gay, bisexual and transgender people.”
 To that end, they conduct research, education, and outreach.
 As well, Howard Brown offers a variety of healthcare and mental health services.
 You can learn more by going to their website.

 Based on Chicago’s South Side, the “LGBT Neighbors in Bridgeport” group offers meet-ups to make friends and gain support.
 However, they welcome people from all Chicago neighborhoods!
-You can check out their website or Facebook group to learn more and message them if you want to connect.
+You can check out Facebook group to learn more and message them if you want to connect.